ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 #### 2.1.3 Partial Support for JDBC 4.2

 Altibase 7.3 provides partial support for JDBC API Specification 4.2.
 For more detailed information about the JDBC 4.2 API supported by the Altibase 7.3 JDBC driver, please refer to [**JDBC User's Manual** - JDBC 4.2 API References](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.3/eng/JDBC%20User's%20Manual.md#6-jdbc-42-api-references).
-Additionally, for information on the changes and compatibility issues, please consult [Changes and Compatibility Issues with Altibase 7.3 JDBC Driver]() section in this manual.
+Additionally, for information on the changes and compatibility issues, please refer to [Changes and Compatibility Issues with Altibase 7.3 JDBC Driver]() section in this manual.

 #### 2.1.4 OpensSSL 3.0.8 Support